 Rivers and Streams.
 And the Great Lake Superior

 All Flora,Fauna and Biota.

 I Collect REAL Paper QSLs.All my logs are Open for QSLs paper,LOTW,Bureau.

-I have gotten requests for a QSL from the 70s...ex USSR,My logs will be open till
+I have gotten requests for a QSL from the 70s...,My logs Will be open till

 I am looking for amateur radio license plates to finish off my WAS collection,